-Somnoplasties are often referred to as radiofrequency ablations.
+Somnoplasty is often referred to as radiofrequency ablations.
 Radiofrequency is heat generated from an electric alternating current.
-Ablation refers to something that has been removed by erosion, by melting, or vaporizing.
+Ablation refers to something that has been removed by erosion, by melting or vaporizing.
 The doctor uses a slender tool that generates a current and vaporizes certain areas of tissue under the skin in the back of your mouth.
 This current will form lesions, which are damaged tissues or wounds, to be simply stated.

 A somnoplasty does not require general anesthesia unless you specifically request it – you can talk with your doctor about that ahead of time.
-A good way to compare this procedure is to having a tooth pulled.
+A good way to compare this procedure is to have a tooth pulled.
 The dentist will apply a topical anesthesia or inject a shot of localized anesthesia.
-This is about the same process, however the injection or topical anesthesia will be placed towards the back of the mouth near the tonsils and throat.
+This is the same process, however, the injection or topical anesthesia will be placed towards the back of the mouth near the tonsils and throat.

 Out Patient Procedure

 The true cost of a somnoplasty varies and really depends on the type of insurance you have.
-It could be covered under your dental insurance or your regular health insurance.
+It could be covered by your dental insurance or your regular health insurance.
 Typically one somnoplasty treatment costs $2,000.
 Most doctors recommend 2-3 treatments to achieve the best results.
-The entire process will most likely set you back about $6,000+ the cost of any antibiotics or paid medicine that the doctor may presribe.
+The entire process will most likely set you back about $6,000+ the cost of any antibiotics or pain medicine that the doctor may prescribe.

 Always check with your healthcare provider before scheduling such a procedure to ensure that it is covered.
 You can also ask the doctor’s office to check with the insurance company.
 If you do not have good healthcare coverage, and the procedure is not covered, be sure to ask the doctor for a cash discount.
 Sometimes, the office would rather discount you and get paid immediately, than have to file the insurance claim and wait weeks or months until they get paid.